CSolution Project Structure

 Sample.Debug+FRDM-K32L3A6

-The context allows to refer to each possible build combination that by default uses a different output directory.
+The context allows you to refer to each possible build combination that, by default, uses a different output directory.
 A context may be partly specified in many places.

 The context-set defines a combination of projects and is useful when an application is composed of multiple related projects.